granludo/safeaieducation/index.md

 ---

 # Safe AI in Education Manifesto
-version 0.1 29 august 2024
+version 0.1.1 29 august 2024

 ## Preamble

 In the rapidly evolving landscape of education, Artificial Intelligence (AI) holds great promise to enhance learning experiences, streamline administrative tasks, and support both students and educators.
 However, with these advancements come significant responsibilities.

 The Safe AI in Education Manifesto establishes the foundational principles that ensure AI is deployed in educational settings in a manner that is ethical, secure, and aligned with the core objectives of education.

+This principles are intended to provide a framework to guide educators, educational institutions, developers and AI vendors in their decision making process about the use of AI in education.

 ## Principle 1: Guaranteeing Confidentiality
 We commit to safeguarding the privacy and confidentiality of all student data, including identities, roles, academic records, and interactions.
 AI systems must be designed and implemented with stringent security measures to protect student information.
 Educational institutions should either own and operate the technology stack or require strict privacy compliance from AI vendors, ensuring no data is exposed to unauthorized parties.